Skip to content

 2. Select Access control (IAM)+ Add → Add role assignment.

-3. On the Role tab, select Storage Account Contributor.
+3. On the Role tab, select Storage Account Contributor, then Next.

-4. On the Members tab, click Select members, search for cloudmonitor-beta, select it, and click Select.
+4. On the Members tab, click Select members, search for cloudmonitor-beta, select it, click Select, then Review + assign.

 1. On the same storage account, open Configuration.